opensumi/docs/docs/develop/module-apis/decoration.en.md

 slug: decoration
 ---

-The FileDecoration module is used to register/manage/distribute filene-related 'Decoration' services.
+The FileDecoration module is used to register/manage/distribute filename related `Decoration` services.

 ## Basic Concepts